wavefrontHQ/docs/pages/doc/accounts-service.md

   * Start typing the name of additional groups to add groups.
   * Click the **x** next to a group name to remove a group.
 You cannot remove the Service Accounts group.

-Going forward, new service accounts are added to the group.
+Going forward, new service accounts are added to this group.